 I have a blog crush, if you will.

 Knowing this (if you didn’t, you do now!) about me, it should come as no surprise that I’ve been eagerly anticipating their book signing here in Austin ever since they announced it like, forever ago.
 I may or may not have been counting down the days.
 And guess what?
 It was last night!
-Corey and I headed to the bookstore right after work – we got their almost an hour early, and all of the seats were already filled…apparently we aren’t the only ones with a blog crush on John & Sherry!
+Corey and I headed to the bookstore right after work – we got there almost an hour early, and all of the seats were already filled…apparently we aren’t the only ones with a blog crush on John & Sherry!
 Thankfully, I snagged one of the very first standing spots and had a pretty perfect view of their “stage”.

 (Apologies for the not-so-awesome iPhone photos.
 I wasn’t about to lug my big ol’ DSLR in there!)